michalzamboch/win_scripts/README.md

 # Personal windows scripts (win_scripts)
-This repository is a collection of windows scripts, which automate work on Windows opetaring system.
+This repository is a collection of windows scripts, which automate work on Windows os.

 ## Allow executing scripts
 ```powershell